Blepharoplasty Combined with Ptosis Repair

 -

-- When the edge of the upper eyelid falls, it might possibly block the upper field of your vision
+- When the edge of the upper eyelid falls, it may possibly block the upper field of your vision

 |